 How do student questions improve your storylines?

-Students questions are a vital part of your storylines.
-The relationship between student question, storylines, and phenomena can be summarized by this quote from NextGenStorylines.org.
+Students' questions are a vital part of your storylines.
+The relationship between student questions, storylines, and phenomena can be summarized by this quote from NextGenStorylines.org.

 A storyline is a coherent sequence of lessons, in which each step is driven by students' questions that arise from their interactions with phenomena….
 A storyline provides a coherent path toward building disciplinary core ideas and crosscutting concepts, piece by piece, anchored in students' own questions.NextGenStorylines.org